From the Beginning

 3) OLCC was also directed to approve a redemption center pilot project to be operated by the Oregon Beverage Recycling Cooperative.
 This pilot redemption center would be on a larger scale than the cooperative’s two existing redemption centers.
 If this pilot were to be successful, OBRC hoped to use this as a model to build a system of redemption centers throughout Oregon to help make redemption more convenient to the public and reduce burdens on retailers to accept back empty containers.

 After 40 years, the Oregon Bottle Bill continues to be a powerful symbol that the conservation ethic is alive and well in Oregon.
 Passage of the bottle bill amendments was one of the most highly publicized pieces of legislation from the Oregon 2011 Legislature.
-Changes outlined in this legislation, such as the expansion of accepted items and the creation of redemption centers, have already come to fruition, while the final step of increasing the refund amount to 10-cents will go into effect on January 1, 2018.
+Changes outlined in this legislation, such as the expansion of accepted items and the creation of redemption centers, have already come to fruition, and the final step of increasing the refund amount to 10-cents went into effect on January 1, 2018.

 [i] Central Surveys of Shenandoah, Iowa, conducted statewide polls in Washington in early July and late September 1970.
 The July poll found 82 percent of respondents in favor of the bottle bill initiative, and 79 percent were in favor in the late September poll.